near/NEPs/specs/DataStructures/AccessKey.md

 # Access Keys

-Access key provides an access for a particular account.
+Access key provides access for a particular account.
 Each access key belongs to some account and is identified by a unique (within the account) public key.
 Access keys are stored as `account_id,public_key` in a trie state.
 Account can have from [zero](#account-without-access-keys) to multiple access keys.

 ```rust